PatchworkSecurity/cleansweep/README.md

 ### Configuration

 The machine uuid is stored in `.patchwork/uuid` by default.
 You can reset the uuid by deleting that file.
-This may be required when upgradng the operating system.
+This may be required when upgrading the operating system.

 You can specify a UUID by setting `PATCHWORK_UUID`.
 UUIDs are specific to Linux versions.
 You will need a new UUID if you upgrade your version of Linux, e.g. Ubuntu 12.04 to Ubuntu 14.04